Skip to main content

 Loop output (standard)

-• Waits for ALL items to finish processing
+Waits for ALL items to finish, combines all results.
+Use when processing items independently.

 Iteration output (feedback)